 Australia and Jordan enjoy a warm and increasingly diverse relationship, underpinned by strengthening political ties, longstanding cultural links and a small but growing trade relationship.
 Australia established diplomatic relations with Jordan in 1975.
 The Jordanian Embassy in Canberra was opened in 1976 and the Australian Embassy in Amman was established in 1979.
+King Abdullah and Queen Rania visited Australia in November 2016.

 System of Government